glb96/Alpaga/Wiki_raw/analysis_SHS.rst

 i0, i2, i4 formalism
 ^^^^^^^^^^^^^^^^^^^^

-Polarized-SHS resolved experiments can also be analyzed with Fourier series developments:
+Polarized-SHS resolved experiments can also be analyzed with Fourier series developments  see :cite:p:`JulienPRL` :

 .. math::